 1997, U2’s ‘Pop Mart’ world tour kicked off at The Las Vegas San Boyd Stadium in front of 35,000 fans.

-2017, Elton John suffered a potentially deadly bacterial infection during a tour, forcing him to spend two nights in intensive care and cancel concerts in the US.
+2017, Elton John suffered a pretty serious bacterial infection while on the road, forcing him to spend two nights in intensive care and cancel concerts in the US.

 1950, Born on this day, Steve Ferrone, former drummer with the Average White Band, Ferrone is now best known for being the drummer for Tom Petty and the Heartbreakers for the last 25 years, He has also recorded and performed with Duran Duran, Stevie Nicks, Laura Pausini, Christine McVie, Slash, Chaka Khan, Eric Clapton, Bee Gees, Scritti Politti, Aerosmith and Johnny Cash.